nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

     ```

-    You should see `Server Names` like `web1`, `web2`, and `web3` as NGINX load balances all three backends - your NGINX-OSS is now a Reverse Proxy, and load balancing traffic to 3 web containers!
+    You should see `Server Names` like `web1`, `web2`, and `web3` as NGINX load balances all three backends - your NGINX-Plus is now a Reverse Proxy, and load balancing traffic to 3 web containers!
 Notice the `Server Address`, with the IP address of each upstream container.
 Note:  Your IP addresses will likely be different.

 1. Test again, this time using a browser, click `Refresh` at least 3 times: